Board of Trustees

 A banker for 48 years, he served as chairman of M&I Bank, West Coast Florida Region.
 He was named the Florida Bankers Association Banker of the Year in 2004.
 In addition to his banking and military career experiences, he has been a board member of the South Florida Museum as well as the United Way and the Economic Development Council of Manatee County, and chair of the Manatee Chamber of Commerce.

 He served as the vice chairman of the board of trustees of Blake Medical Center; as chair of the Manatee Rural Health Clinic Foundation; and as president of the Military Officers Association of America, Bradenton Chapter.
-He also chaired Excelsior College’s 40th Anniversary Committee.
+He also chaired Excelsior University’s 40th Anniversary Committee.

 His education included the Army Command and General Staff College and the U.S. Army War College.
 In 1987, he graduated from Excelsior (then Regents) College with a Bachelor of Science in Liberal Studies.
 He also graduated from the National Commercial Lending Graduate School.